ZORA! Cast

 As a Communications Major by way of the premier south of the mason Dixon line HBCU, Andrea's ability to collaborate and conceptualize promoting small ideas into marketable press attention, left us dangling seemingly in a class by ourself.
 What did I need to be for Antonia, an enterprising double major and graduate from a southern premier HBCU, Dilliard University.
 One who toppled the theatre scene in front and behind the curtains.
 Where we joined forces, at Inner City Theatre group, where Viacom syndicated the long running It's Showtime at the Apollo, where Antonia's production skills couldn't been more fine tuned as one of the show's talent procurements.
 Now as an all in one package deal the tour de force continues as off Broadway productions like Zora is on the road again.
 Coming to the American Theater of Actors in NYC.

-Properties Manager (QADIR PREZ)
+Properties Manager (QADIR PEREZ)

 Front House Manager (James Michael Ealy)